-Peony offers three afternoons of therapeutic and meaningful activity to women who have faced multiple disadvantages.
-It’s central to One25’s vision to see marginalised women in Bristol move from crisis to community.
+Peony offers three afternoons of therapeutic and meaningful activity to Bristol women who have faced multiple disadvantages.
+It’s central to One25’s vision to see marginalised women move from crisis to community.

 "Coming to Peony makes me feel calm, everyone's so welcoming, it's made a real difference to my life and I'm feeling more confident already."- Sally

 Women can access Peony who have experienced three of these disadvantages: homelessness, offending, mental ill health, substance misuse, domestic and/or sexual violence, or having had children removed from their care.

 Peony women can develop their wellbeing and skills so they can reach their goals in the community.
 Ultimately, we hope to support women to find work and become emotionally and financially independent.

 Sessions at Peony include art, craft, cooking, budgeting and money skills, book club, cooking, wellbeing activities like yoga, exercise, volunteering, employability and education.

 The programme is staffed by a team of fantastic workshop facilitators and volunteers (some with lived experience of these issues) as well as a coordinator and two support workers.